matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-paymaster-tutorial.md

     modifier onlyBootloader() {
         require(msg.sender == BOOTLOADER_FORMAL_ADDRESS, "Only bootloader can call this method");
-        // Continure execution if called from the bootloader.
+        // Continue execution if called from the bootloader.
         _;
     }